Bob Crow: Accusation of cronyism

 When it became known that Crow's wife had been appointed chief executive of the RMT credit union, the Milton Keynes RMT branch secretary stated he was filling posts with "henchmen".
 Crow responded that his wife was the only applicant for the position, and he had interviewed her for the role.

-Crow's salary
+Salary

 The BBC reported Crow's annual salary as £145,000.
-It was pointed out by a journalist for The Independent that the correct figure for salary was around £96,000, and this was also mentioned by Crow in interview.
-According to the latest figures available from the Trades Union Certification Officer, as of 2012 Bob Crow's basic salary at the RMT was £89,805.
-The union also paid £10,313 of National Insurance contributions to the state and £34,429 into his pension pot in 2012.
+It was pointed out by a journalist for The Independent that the correct figure was around £96,000, and this was also mentioned by Crow in interview.
+According to the Trades Union Certification Officer, in 2012 Crow's basic salary at the RMT was £89,805.
+The union also paid £10,313 of National Insurance contributions and £34,429 into his pension in 2012.
 No car or chauffeur was provided.
 Discussing his salary in a BBC interview, Crow stated "I'm worth it".
-In an article commenting on his contribution to the RMT union, the Telegraph agreed that it was a merited figure for Crow who "represented the interests of his members with a single-minded determination".
+The Telegraph agreed that it was deserved for Crow who "represented the interests of his members with a single-minded determination".
 The newspaper concluded Crow "wanted the best deal for the people who paid his salary – and they continued to reward him because he delivered it."